 If the Allowed NSSAI IE is contained in the AMF CP RELOCATION INDICATION message, the NG-RAN node shall store this information in the UE context, and use it as specified in TS 23.501 [9].

-If the Partially Allowed NSSAI IE is contained in the AMF CP RELOCATION INDICATION message, the NG-RAN node shall, if supported, deduce from it the partially allowed network slices for the UE, store and replace any previously received Partially Allowed NSSAI and use it as specified in TS 23.501 [9].

 Interactions with NAS Non Delivery Indication procedure:

 On reception of the AMF CP RELOCATION INDICATION message, the NG-RAN node may initiate NAS Non Delivery Indication procedure(s) to report the non-delivery of any NAS PDUs previously received from the AMF.